tvcutsem/tvcutsem.github.io/_posts/2018-07-22-membranes.md

 })
 {% endhighlight %}

+Here, the function object passed to [onclick](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onclick) would be wrapped in another membrane proxy:

 <center>
   <img src="/assets/Membrane2_3.png" alt="Membrane step 3" width="60%">
 </center>

-Here, the function object passed to [onclick](https://developer.mozilla.org/en-US/docs/Web/API/GlobalEventHandlers/onclick) would be wrapped in another membrane proxy.
-This ensures that, if code in the host later calls back on the function with some event `e`, the membrane can ensure a proxy to `e` is passed instead.
+This wrapping ensures that, if code in the host later calls back on the function with some event `e`, the membrane can ensure a proxy to `e` is passed instead.
 Thus, the `event` parameter to the callback would be a wrapped [MouseEvent](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent) object.
 The membrane can thus continue to interpose its logic to uphold its distortion.
 For instance, it can ensure that `event.target` returns a properly wrapped DOM node, rather than the real DOM node (from which the original `document` could be retrieved).

 <center>
   <img src="/assets/Membrane2_4.png" alt="Membrane step 4" width="60%">